 Back to School: The First Days, A New Take

 I couldn’t help but think about my experience as a first-year principal opening a new school just two years ago.
-I was completely beside myself trying to remember all that I needed to do prior to the start of school as a leader.
+I was beside myself trying to remember all that I needed to do prior to the start of school as a leader.
 Everything was a big deal.
-Things were completely different this year as I was set to begin my third year as a campus principal.
+Things were different this year as I set to begin my third year as a campus principal.
 I found myself more relaxed about what I couldn’t control, but laser focused on the things that I could.
 What a difference two years makes.

 We are all middle schoolers to some degree

 The change and newness of a different position or school take us to this place of discomfort.
 Hopefully, as adults, we have learned how to better navigate these feelings of vulnerability.
 It’s not always easy for kids as they seek to protect themselves from the difficult and perceived reality of being a middle school student.